jeshuacn/movie_recommender_app/README.md

 # Model

-Used the Word2vec technique for generating word embeddings for the movie descriptions.
+I used the Word2vec technique for generating word embeddings for the movie descriptions.
 Word2vec is a neural network-based technique that learns high-quality distributed vector representations of words from large amounts of text data.

 To train the Word2vec model, I used the [gensim](https://radimrehurek.com/gensim/) library.
 The gensim implementation efficiently implements the skip-gram and continuous bag of words (CBOW) models.
 I used the Word2Vec algorithm with skip-gram architecture to train the word embeddings.
-Skip-gram aims to predict the context words given a target word, and it has been shown to work well with large datasets and in capturing semantic relationships between words.
+Skip-gram aims to predict the context words given a target word, and it has been shown to work well with large datasets and capture semantic relationships between words.
 I used the Gensim library to train our model on the movie descriptions and other metadata.

 The hyperparameters for the Word2vec model were set as follows: